biandratti/di-api/README.md

 - [ ] Error Handling: Enhancing error handling mechanisms to gracefully handle errors and failures, ensuring robustness and reliability.
 - [ ] Performance Optimization: Identifying and optimizing performance bottlenecks to improve service scalability and responsiveness.

-### Usage
+### Usage:
 To run the example service, follow these steps:

-Install Rust and Cargo if you haven't already.
+1. Install Rust and Cargo if you haven't already.
-Setup the mongo locally:```docker run --name my-mongo-container -d -p 27017:27017 mongo``` Navigate to the project directory and run:```cargo run```.
+2. Set up mongo locally:```docker run --name my-mongo-container -d -p 27017:27017 mongo```
+3. Navigate to the project directory and run:```cargo run```.
-Access the API endpoints at http://localhost:8080.
+4. Access the API endpoints at http://localhost:8080.

 ###### Contributions
 Contributions and feedback are welcome!
 Feel free to open issues or pull requests for bug fixes, feature enhancements, or suggestions for improvement.